 It center is planned at Barpar in Deoria around a 200-year-old Banyan tree, which has been an inspiration for Jagriti’s values as well as its logo.
 And Phase I (south block) construction started in January 2021.

-Designed by architect Trupti Doshi, The Center will be first of its kind incubation center beyond metros supporting small and medium entrepreneurs through world class services and facilities.
-And is planned to commence operations on 15th August 2022, the 75th anniversary of independence.
+Designed by architect Trupti Doshi, the Center is the first of its kind incubation center beyond metros, supporting small and medium entrepreneurs through world class services and facilities.

 The architecture of an organizational building tells a story, in addition to attracting visitors, bringing people together and shielding against elements.
 Same is the case with JEC-P. It is designed to spur action, by marrying opposites—combining thought and action; masculine and feminine; and technology and tradition.
 It evokes an Indian past rich with traditions and inventions, and provides a suitable playground for further innovations.
 It is, in fact, a showcase of architectural shift for an India at 75.
 It rejects Cartesian linear imagination of a Le Corbusier, or the Ionic Greek columns brought in through the west.
 It departs from the ornate buildings post-independence that continued a colonial tradition and takes exception to the 60s imagination of Louis Kahn, where India’s architecture was consigned to brick-built traditions.
 Lines of the building are uncluttered, inviting us to drop our differences and come together for democratic action.
 Long glass windows in the multipurpose hall glint with transparency, and the clean texture of its walls symbolizes friction-free enterprise